princeton-nlp/DensePhrases/README.md

 At the bottom of `Makefile`, we list commands that we used for pre-processing the datasets and Wikipedia.
 For training question generation models (T5-large), we used [https://github.com/patil-suraj/question\_generation](https://github.com/patil-suraj/question_generation) (see also [here](https://github.com/jhyuklee/DensePhrases/blob/main/densephrases/scripts/question_generation/generate_squad.py) for QG).
 Note that all datasets are already pre-processed including the generated questions, so you do not need to run most of these scripts.
 For creating test sets for custom (open-domain) questions, see `preprocess-openqa` in `Makefile`.

 ## Reference
-For now, please cite the arXiv paper if you use DensePhrases in your work:
+Please cite our paper if you use DensePhrases in your work:
 ```bibtex
 @article{lee2021learning,
   title={Learning Dense Representations of Phrases at Scale},